eFAILution/gitlab-component-helper/README.md

 **Component browser not showing components?**
 - Check file language mode is set to YAML
 - Verify component sources are configured

-**GitLab variables not expanding?**
-- Ensure `enableGitLabVariables` is true
-- Check if component sources provide context for expansion
-- Review debug output for variable detection

 **Version dropdown not loading?**
 - Check network connectivity to GitLab instance